Infinity6542/Operation-Grace/README.md

 ## Running OpGrace

-This section will walk through how to set up OpGrace for the first time using the WIndows IIS Manager.
+This section will walk through how to set up OpGrace for the first time using the Windows IIS Manager.

 !
 In some instances, OpGrace will require the PocketBase backend in order to run.
 To do this, simply `cd` into `./core/pb` and run the command `./pocketbase serve`.